a-lucic/a-lucic.github.io/_pages/cv.md

 Teaching
 ======
-* Interpretability and Explainability in AI, University of Amsterdam, 2025
+* Interpretability and Explainability in AI, University of Amsterdam, 2025 -- Present
+* Applied Machine Learning, University of Amsterdam, 2024 -- Present
 * NLP 2, University of Amsterdam, 2025
-* Applied Machine Learning, University of Amsterdam, 2024
-* Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam, 2021
-* Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam, 2020
+* Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam, 2020 -- 2021